 Date to SCH: December 2009

-Other Details About Me: I have an Intellectual Disability, Cerebral Palsy and Epilepsy.
+Other Details About Me: I have cerebral palsy, an intellectual disability, and epilepsy.
 I am a sweet girl with real depth to my eyes.

 Come see what love can do at SCH and be the change you wish to see in the world.